Atomization of Spray under Low-Pressure Field from Pintle Type Gasoline Injector 920382

 This paper presents an atomization mechanism of a spray injected into the low-pressure field, as the subject of injection system in a suction manifold of gasoline engine.
 Pure liquid fuel, which is n-Pentane or n-Hexane is injected into quiescent gaseous atmosphere at room-temperature and low- pressure through pintle type electronic control injector.
 Fuel sprays are observed by taking photographs for variation of the back pressure and the changes in spray characteristics with the back pressure below atmospheric pressure are examined in detail.
 In particular, in the case of the back pressure below the saturated vapor pressure of fuel, the atomization mechanism is discussed from a viewpoint of flash boiling phenomena, those are bubble growth rate and so on.
 The results show that the saturated vapor pressure of fuel is the most significant factor and the spray characteristics can be arranged with the pressure difference between the back pressure and the saturated vapor pressure for various fuels, corresponding to the intensity of the flash boiling.
 Then, in the case of the back pressure below the saturated vapor pressure, the atomization process can be explained in terms of the nucleation process and the growth rate of cavitation vapor bubbles due to the flash boiling, corresponding to the pressure difference between the back pressure and the saturated back vapor pressure.
-Further a certain model describing the fuel vapor formation rate is proposed considering the distribution of initial bubble nuclei in the fuel and the bubble growth process, based upon the cavitation bubble analysis in the flash boiling phenomena.
+Further a certain model describing the fuel vapor formation rate is proposed considering the distribution of initial bubble nuclei in the fuel and the bubble growth process, based upon the cavitation bubble analysis in the flash boiling phenomena.* Number in bracket designate references at end of paper.

 RECENTLY, A MULTI-POINT INJECTION SYSTEM has become to be applied in gasoline engines predominantly owing to its high response and control quality of fuel supply.
 In this system, liquid fuel is injected into the relative low-pressure atmosphere through an electronic control injector.
 And in some operating conditions of engine, a great deal of unburnt hydrocarbon is emitted with exhaust gas because of its low quality of the spray atomization.
 Therefore, it is important to reveal the atomization process of the spray injected into the low-pressure field and especially to examine the changes in spray characteristics with the surrounding back pressure with reference to performance and exhaust emissions of the engine.